 Where to go in Australia in 2021: enjoy Queensland holidays with the top family resorts Gold Coast glamping offers

 Queensland is of course home to the well-known Gold Coast, a region with a top-notch coastline that is also a popular surfing area, recognized throughout Australia and across the globe.
 In fact, there are 43 miles of beach for you to discover while glamping in Queensland, but be sure to not miss Burleigh Heads Beach, Surfer’s Paradise Beach, and Coolangatta Beach.
 These are the coastal holidays Australia is famous for!

 Visit Western Australia for more of the very best coastal holidays Australia is home to

-The Coral Coast is where to head while luxury camping in Western Australian, especially for those who love to go snorkeling and diving.
-Prepare yourself for the clearest waters you’ve ever swam in and plenty of impressive sea creature waiting to greet you along the way.
+The Coral Coast is where to head while luxury camping in Western Australia, especially for those who love to go snorkeling and diving.
+Prepare yourself for the clearest waters you’ve ever swum in and plenty of impressive sea creatures waiting to greet you along the way.
 Top on your list should be Shark Bay and Ningaloo Reef, both World Heritage sites, though there’s truly no bad spot to gaze upon the Indian Ocean—let’s be honest.